ziyueqiu/ziyueqiu.github.io/index.md

 <p style="text-align:left;"><strong><a href="http://en.ustc.edu.cn/">University of Science and Technology of China (USTC)</a></strong><span style="float:right;">Sep 2018 - present</span></p>

-- Bachelor of Engineering, **Special Class for the Gifted Young**, Major in Computer Science and Technology (expected in Jul 2022)
+- Bachelor of Engineering, **Special Class for the Gifted Young (under 16 years old)**, Major in Computer Science and Technology (expected in Jul 2022)

 - **Hua Xia Talent Program** in Computer Science and Technology (25 students selected from all 1,800 entering in 2018)